crawler-commons/crawler-commons/README.md

 If you find an issue, please file a report [here](https://github.com/crawler-commons/crawler-commons/issues)

 # Crawler-Commons News

+## 7th June 2018  - crawler-commons 0.10 released

+We are glad to announce the 0.10 release of Crawler-Commons.
+See the [CHANGES.txt](https://github.com/crawler-commons/crawler-commons/blob/crawler-commons-0.10/CHANGES.txt) file included with the release for a full list of details.
+This version contains among other things improvements to the Sitemap parsing and the removal of the Tika dependency.

 ## 31st October 2017  - crawler-commons 0.9 released